The Best Cult Documentaries to Leave You Shocked and Bewildered

-They’re all worth adding to your Netflix queue, so cozy up, because it’s going to be a bone-chilling weekend!
+They’re all worth adding to your queue, so cozy up, because it’s going to be a bone-chilling weekend!

 Subscribe to our email list for notifications of new documentaries and what you should be watching!

 Some links on this page many contain affiliate links.
 For more information, see our disclosure policy.

 When it comes to documentaries about cults, Jonestown: Paradise Lost has every single element of a terrifying cult scenario.

 This documentary tells the devastating and harrowing tale of the Peoples Temple cult, led by Jim Jones.

 Sadly, the Peoples Temple is most famously known for their mass suicide.
 It ended in the deaths of over 900 cult members, including 300 of their own children in their Guyana settlement of Jonestown.

 This is one of the saddest documentaries you will ever see, but also one of the best cult documentaries available.